csripriyan/caps_typewriter_like_behavior/README.md

 $ sudo apt install libudev-dev

 Now we are ready to compile the code.
 Let's decompress, configure and apply the patch before compiling.

-Assuming the code package is in the Downloads folder, just change directory to ~/Downloads and extract,
+Assuming the code package is downloaded into the Downloads folder in the home directory, just change directory to ~/Downloads and extract,

 $ tar xvfz xserver-xorg-input-evdev_2.10.5.orig.tar.gz